Posted by Maurice Malone on 5th May 2020

 Help!
-A tailor butchered my jeans
+A tailor butchered my selvage jeans

 Step 1: